gofrolist/rmOldFolders/README.md

 # Local testing

 Run localstack.
-Run it in separate terminal window to see the logs ouput.
+Run it in a separate terminal window to see the logs output.
 ```docker-compose up```

 Create S3 bucket and generate some folders structure for testing